 Staffing factoring, also known as payroll funding, is a kind of alternative financing specifically built for staffing companies that converts their outstanding invoices into cash immediately.
 It prevents them from having to wait for their customers to pay invoices, boosting working capital that’s necessary for growth and stability.

-How Payroll Funding Works
+How Payroll Factoring Works

-When a staffing agency submits an invoice to its customer, it can turn around and sell that invoice to a payroll funding (or factoring) company.
-The payroll funding company advances up to 90% of the invoice amount to the agency immediately, then assumes responsibility for collecting on the invoice from the end customer.
+When a staffing agency submits an invoice to its customer, it can turn around and sell that unpaid invoice to a payroll funding (or factoring) company.
+The payroll factoring company advances up to 90% of the invoice amount to the agency immediately, then assumes responsibility for collecting on the invoice from the end customer.
 Once the customer pays the invoice, the payroll funding company releases the remaining 10% to the agency, minus a small fee.

-Staffing companies thrive on the demand of other businesses looking to outsource their hiring.
+Staffing firms thrive on the demand of other businesses looking to outsource their hiring.
 However, when the company places an employee with a customer, it can take anywhere from two weeks to three months for them to receive payment for that placement.